 No visit to Orlando is complete without a trip to the seashore, and great beaches on the Atlantic Ocean are only about an hour away from the City Beautiful.
 These public beaches are not only the closest to Orlando, they also possess

 distinctly different personalities.
 So, whatever your mood, you’re sure to find a beach that's not only close, but perfect for you.

 Beaches are listed from north to south.

 This spirited city is famed for cars, racing, arts, culture and heritage.
 Tradition demands you roll down your car windows and cruise the hard-packed sands of its beach.

-But you can do it all in Daytona: enjoy watersports, motorcycle racing, kart racing, deep sea fishing and golfing, plus world-class dining and shopping.
+But you can do it all in Daytona Beach, which is the closest beach to Orlando on our list: enjoy watersports, motorcycle racing, kart racing, deep sea fishing and golfing, plus world-class dining and shopping

-Make sure to investigate its legendary pier, and don’t forget to zoom over to Daytona International Speedway.
-If you want to spend a night or two at the beach, this destination is ideal because it offers an abundance of accommodations right on the Atlantic.
+Investigate its legendary pier, and zoom over to Daytona International Speedway.
+If you want to spend a night or two at the beach, this destination is ideal not only because of how near it is to Orlando, but because it offers an abundance of accommodations right on the Atlantic

 (58 minutes / 53.81 miles from Orlando)

 Ponce Inlet features a wide beach, thick with sand you can drive on, watersports that include parasailing, jet skiing, fishing and renting a speedboat, and even a handsome lighthouse – Florida’s tallest – that challenges you to climb it.

 If you have an aversion to high rises and crowds but love adventure, nature and awe-inspiring beauty, this getaway beach near Orlando is for you.